 Click for a DOWNLOADABLE ARTICLE READ

 In the 1790s James Hoban was tasked with designing a house.
-You’d think not too difficult.
-At the time most houses were simple, square and symmetrical.
-But this one is different.
+Not difficult right?
+Most were simple back then.
+Square and symmetrical.

-It became a symbol for the new nation.
-The home of a man tasked with creating a new world.
+But this was different.
+A symbol for the new nation.
 It became the White House.

 Washington’s President House —

 The revolution is finish, Brits pushed out.
 General George Washington inaugurated as the first president of the brand new United States of America.
-A proud time after breaking from the then world power of England.
+A proud time after breaking from England.

 A contest was held for the best architect.
 Many designs submitted and one chosen.
 The below was drawn by an Irishman named James Hoban.
 A powerful design based on the Leinster House in Dublin.

 A cornerstone laid in 1792 and many men put to work.
-Such important work handed down to enslaved and free African Americans and other immigrants.
+Such important work was given to enslaved and free African Americans and immigrants.
+8 years later it was 1800, the beginning of America’s first century.

 In 1799 he felt sick while doing chores at his home in Mount Vernon.
 The tough commander continued working.
 It got worse.
 Three doctors rushed to his side.
 Called it “inflammation of the throat”.

 George Washington died at 10pm on Dec 14, 1799 at the age of 67.
 His final words, “Tis well”.

 One year later President John Adams was the first to move into a newly built White House.

 The British Strike again – –

 Most say the attack on Washington D.C. was revenge for destroying York (now Toronto).
 But we disagree.

 As told on our Ghost Walks of Niagara-on-the-Lake, it was revenge for Newark (now Niagara-on-the-Lake).
 The once capitol of Canada was burned by American soldiers and British traitors in 1814.
 Plan was to deny British shelter during the cold Winter.

 Inadvertently they chased women and children from their homes, into the woods where they froze to death.
 The war turned dark, vengeance taken on Buffalo.
 A deal signed, then broken.

 What everyone agrees is the British marched on Washington.
 Buildings lit on fire including the White House and Capitol.